Dmitry Mironov (politician)

 Dmitry Yuryevich Mironov (Дмитрий Юрьевич Миронов; born 13 October 1968) is a Russian politician, currently serving as an Aide to the President of Russia.

 Mironov served as governor of Yaroslavl Oblast between 10 September 2017 and 12 October 2021, and had previously been acting governor of the oblast from 28 July 2016 to 10 September 2017).
 He has been head of the working group on youth policy of the State Council of the Russian Federation since 2018.
-He is a former employee of Federal Protective Service and the Ministry of Internal Affairs, and has the rank of a police lieutenant general.
+He is a former employee of Federal Protective Service and the Ministry of Internal Affairs, and has the rank of a police colonel general.

 Biography

 Mironov was born into a military family on 13 October 1968 in Khabarovsk.

 Mironov graduated from the Moscow Higher Military Command School, having received a diploma and the rank of lieutenant in a festive atmosphere on Moscow's Red Square.
 Since 1990, he served in the KGB of the USSR, and after its reorganization in 1991, he served in the state security bodies of the Russian Federation.
 He was awarded the Order "For Merit to the Fatherland" IV degree.
 In 2010, he was responsible for the safety of Prime Minister Vladimir Putin on his trip from Khabarovsk to Chita.